nafmatos/analyze_ab_tests/README.md

 This project performs an A/B test run by an e-commerce website.
 ___
 ## Notebook Application
-The file `Analyze_ab_test_results_notebook.ipynb` will guide you through all steps taken to perform and understand the A/B test.
+The file `Analyze_ab_test_results_notebook.ipynb` will guide you through the steps taken to perform and understand the A/B test.
 ___
 ## Requirements